GustavoASilva/AspNetCoreMicroservices/README.md

 # AspNetCoreMicroservices

-A basic study about microservices and the related technologies.
+A basic study about microservices and some related technologies.

 💻 This project contains the following techs 💻
 * .NET 5